 Projects focused on making landscape and heritage more accessible.

-Thorne Waterfront – Canal Community Connections – Upgrading the towpath to ensure a safe, multi-user facility, creating some environmental enhancements and delivering an interpretation scheme linking the town with its waterside through physical improvements and activities for people and other projects within the Landscape Partnership area.
+Thorne Waterfront – Canal Community Connections – Towpath’s along the canal in Thorne have been upgraded to offer enjoyable circular routes, and ensuring a safe, multi-user facility, creating some environmental enhancements and delivery an interpretation scheme linking the town with its waterside.

-Thorne to Crowle Moors Access Bridge To install a new footbridge across the drain on the eastern boundary of Thorne Moors with Crowle Moors.
-Following route of the Peatlands Way.
-To give the visitor a new experience of the NNR and speed up access to this eastern side of Thorne following access improvements on Crowle Moors.
+Thorne to Crowle Moors Access Bridge To install a new footbridge across the drain on the eastern boundary of Thorne Moors with Crowle Moors following the route of the Peatlands Way.
+To give the visitor a new experience of the National Nature Reserve and speed up access to this eastern side of Thorne following access improvements on Crowle Moors.

-Hatfield Viewing Towers – To install two new platforms overlooking the old peat milled fields and Packard’s Heath where nightjars breed each year.
-To give the visitor a new experience of the NNR – allowing new values and perspectives to be achieved over the expansive long-viewed landscapes of the Humberhead Peatlands.
+Hatfield Viewing Towers – Two new platforms have been installed that overlook the old peat milled fields and Packard’s Heath where nightjars breed each year.
+The platforms give the visitor a new experience of the National Nature Reserve – allowing new values and perspectives to be achieved over the important landscapes of the Humberhead Peatlands.

 Community Grant Scheme – The Community Fund will support local heritage projects to support the delivery of the scheme’s outcomes.
 Expressions of interest will be sought annually, with an allocated budget of £15,000 per year.
 Successful projects will be supported by the scheme’s core team to develop and also present themselves as mentors to future applicants.

 Education Transport Support – This project will work to tackle one of the key constraints preventing school children and schools using key sites for educational visits from nearby communities of interest.
 This includes Goole, Doncaster and Scunthorpe.
 It will subsidise bus/coach travel for schools to engage them on educational visits at key sites in the scheme.